 * It should be illegal for someone to “dump” a pet, with fine and jail time as punishment.
 Dumping a pet should be considered animal abuse.

 * Strong TNR efforts needed with more assistance, programs and funding.

 * More funding provided towards shelters and adoption programs, and to rescues.

 * All shelters should have a compassionate director dedicated to saving ALL healthy and adoptable pets while striving to set goals for the shelter to become "no kill", as many other shelters outside of Houston are doing at this time.

 BOTTOM LINE IS WE WANT NEW, TOUGHER, STRICTER LAWS PROTECTING THE PETS OF HARRIS COUNTY IMMEDIATELY!

-AMY L. M. needs your help with “SYLVESTER TURNER: NEW PET LAWS IN HARRIS COUNTY TEXAS”.
-Join AMY and 2,666 supporters today.
+A. L. M. needs your help with “SYLVESTER TURNER: NEW PET LAWS IN HARRIS COUNTY TEXAS”.
+Join A. L. and 4,465 supporters today.